 Portable diagnostic tools are being used more often to diagnose OSA.
 Portable monitors can measure heart rate, pulse oximetry, effort, position, and nasal airflow to provide fair estimates of respiratory disturbances during self-reported sleep, thereby estimating AHI/RDI.
 Portable diagnostic tools are often used in combination with questionnaires (eg, STOP-Bang, Berlin Questionnaire) to calculate patients’ risk (the sensitivity and specificity of the test depend on pretest probability).
 When portable tools are used, coexisting sleep disorders (eg, restless legs syndrome) are not excluded.
 Follow-up polysomnography may still be needed to determine AHI/RDI values in the different stages of sleep and with changes in position, especially when surgery or therapy other than positive airway pressure is being considered.

 Measurement of thyroid-stimulating hormone can be done based on clinical suspicion.
 No other adjunctive testing (eg, upper airway imaging) has sufficient diagnostic accuracy to be recommended routinely.

-Prognosis is excellent if effective treatment is instituted.
+Prognosis of OSA is excellent if effective treatment is instituted.

-Untreated or unrecognized OSA can lead to cognitive impairment as a result of sleeplessness, which, in turn, can lead to serious injury or death caused by accidents, especially motor vehicle crashes.
+Untreated or unrecognized obstructive sleep apnea can lead to cognitive impairment as a result of sleeplessness, which, in turn, can lead to serious injury or death caused by accidents, especially motor vehicle crashes.
 Sleepy patients should be warned of the risks of driving, operating heavy machinery, or engaging in other activities during which unintentional sleep episodes would be hazardous.